Discerning The Priesthood

 The following questions aim to help you reflect on vocational calling:

-, seeking out time alone with God?
+Do you pray frequently, seeking out time alone with God?

 Do you read the Scriptures voluntarily or say the Rosary or use other devotions?